List of drama serials with all four Star Awards acting nominations

 This is a list of drama serials with performances that have been nominated in all of the Star Awards acting categories.

 The list of all the drama series in which Mediacorp annually bestows Star Awards for acting performances in the following four categories: Best Actor, Best Actress, Best Supporting Actor, and Best Supporting Actress.

+Only two drama series have won all five of the major awards: Holland V (2003), The Dream Makers (season 2) (2016).
+Five drama series films failed to win any of the five major awards after being nominated.